9 shot, 4 killed in overnight shooting at Kansas bar

 Authorities say a gunman entered a Kansas City, Kansas, bar and shot nine people, fatally wounding four.
-KSHB-TV reports that officers were called Sunday at 1:30 am (local time) to the Tequila KC Bar for a shooting.
+KSHB-TV reports that officers were called Sunday at 1.30 am to the Tequila KC Bar for a shooting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)